remirror/remirror/docs/concepts/extension.md

 }
 ```

-These annotations can be used to provide better intelli-sense support for the end user.
+These annotations can be used to provide better intellisense support for the end user.

 ### `extensionDecorator`